Pokémon episodes removed from rotation: "The Legend of Miniryu"

-The heavy usage of guns in the episode "The Legend of Dratini" resulted in the episode never being aired in the West.
+A Colt Single Action Army like what Kaiser has in "The Legend of Dratini".
+The heavy usage of guns resulted in the episode never being aired in the West.

 "The Legend of Miniryu" (ミニリュウのでんせつ, Miniryū no Densetsu), also known as "The Legend of Dratini," was aired in Japan on November 25, 1997.
 The episode has Ash and his friends enter a location known as the Safari Zone to catch Pokémon.
 The area's warden, named Kaiser, points a gun at them, and other guns and bombs appear in various capacities throughout the episode.
 Due to the episode's frequent use of firearms and a desire to keep the series friendly for a family audience, the episode was never aired outside of Japan.
 Unlike other episodes unaired in the West, 4Kids Entertainment never dubbed the episode, resulting in the episode having no official English translation.

 "Satoshi and Nagetukesaru!
 A Touchdown of Friendship!!"

 "Satoshi and Nagetukesaru!
 A Touchdown of Friendship!!" is the 64th episode of the series Pokémon the Series: Sun & Moon.
 The episode depicted Ash attempting to cheer on a group of Pokémon called Passimian.
 To do this, he wore a costume resembling Passimian and used black makeup to mimic Passimian's face.
 Although it was never explained why the episode was skipped over, some speculated that the face paint Ash used to disguise himself as a Passimian could be mistaken for blackface.
 The episode never received an official English translation.